Facing Infertility Head On

 As I type this I sit joyfully and faithfully on the other side of this story.
 Today I am a blessed mother of three healthy, incredible children, but my journey to motherhood was far from easy.
 In fact, it was the toughest struggle I’ve ever faced.
 I fought a 3-year battle with infertility that challenged the essence of my existence.
 It brought into question my identity, my purpose on this planet.
 It tore open like a raw wound my viability as a woman and as a wife.
 And it shook my seemingly unwavering optimism in a way I had not previously nor since experienced.
 But along the way I grew in faith and learned hard-fought life lessons.
 This is my story.

 The Start of My Infertility Story

 At 26 years old I was a healthy, fit, happy wife.
 Fred and I had been together 4 years and married for 1.
 I was beyond excited for the next phase of life and felt mentally and emotionally ready for children.
 As a fitness devotee and avid runner my body fat was very low, and my cycle had become increasingly irregular.
 Always the optimist I was sure I would be fine.
-Once I decided I was ready to have a child I pursued pregnancy with a single-mindedness which was my nature.
+Once I decided I was ready to have a child I pursued pregnancy with a single-mindedness which was and is my God-given nature.

 Mind Games of Infertility